Anyone Art --Present and explain art projects with one step directions. ...

 HERE IS SOME GUIDANCE FOR APPROACHING YOUR LESSONS:

 1. Plan for possibilities.
 As you plan an activity to share with the children, think about how you can adjust the activity in the moment for children who need more time, more support, or experience with concrete materials to understand the concept.
 Also consider how you will scaffold the experience to challenge children who are advanced learners.
-It is all about experimenting and thinking outside the box.
-The process of finding a way to adapt projects can be an extremely creative process in itself.

 2. Be understanding and empathetic of developmentally delayed students because they are unable to fully focus because they: fidget, flap (stem).
 Allow them to have access to these things at the sensory center area as usage of items will help the flow of teaching art.
 Adding music to a loving environment often keeps your artists calm.

 3. Always remember that for little ones and special needs artists, starting a drawing is the hardest part.
 Placing the eye of an elephant or the center of a flower can be hard.
 To help find the “right” starting point, have the child point to the perfect place on the paper.
 Once they receive a”thumbs-up” from you, they can make a dot and then begin their drawing.
 If that doesn't help try demonstrating what you would like the artist to do.
 Show the artist how to do the “action.”
 Then have the artist try.
 Seeing how something is done may be all a student with special needs requires to be able to successfully start and complete an art project.
+Working through mistakes is the hardest aspect in teaching art.
+But how children deal with it in art class is up to you.

 4. Allow for breaks (sometimes a timer helps).
 Provide a Sensory Center- The student should have access to a sensory sand box (kinesthetic sand is a great option), Lego, blocks, larger paper for coloring or stamping, access to iPads with head phones (students can be noise sensitive).
 Rain sticks can be soothing.
 A few bean bags on floor, a small carpeted area and access to a few stuffed animals.
 Allow movement like: walking and stretching to meet needs.